Matjaz12/Early-Sepis-Diagnosis/README.md

 # Early Sepsis Diagnosis using Machine Learning

 ## Strucuture
-The project was developed for course: `Machine Learning (Master's degree, FRI 2022)`.
+The project was developed for course [Machine Learning](https://www.fri.uni-lj.si/en/course/63519)

 ### Data
 Data folder contains the processed data used through out the project.<br>